masungwon/should-i-eat-there/README.md

 # What is this?

-This is a chrome extension that shows you health grades on Yelp's restaurant pages.
+This is a chrome extension that displays health grades on Yelp's restaurant pages.
+I created this hackathon-style project to learn about chrome extensions.

 The restaurant inspection results come from [NYC Open Data](https://data.cityofnewyork.us/Health/DOHMH-New-York-City-Restaurant-Inspection-Results/43nn-pn8j).
 It was built off of [Chrome-extension-react-boilerplate](https://github.com/samuelsimoes/chrome-extension-webpack-boilerplate).

 # To run it locally